Classics Reimagined Series by Rockport (Quarto)

 The Time Machine by H. G. Wells, illustrated by Alessandro Lecis and Alessandra PanzeriRockport’s edition of The Time Machine was released in May 2019.
 It is illustrated by a duo of Italian artists known as Ale + Ale who work from a studio based in Paris, France. ► Get The Time Machine hardback edition at Amazon or Book Depository…

-Frankenstein, or the Modern Prometheus by Mary Shelley, illus David Plunkert
+Frankenstein, or the Modern Prometheus by Mary Shelley, illustrated by David Plunkert

-Edgar Allen Poe’s Poems and Stories is also illustrated by Plunkert, whose spooky and surreal interpretations work well here too.
+Edgar Allen Poe’s Stories and Poems is also illustrated by Plunkert, whose spooky and surreal interpretations work well here too.
 This collection contains 12 classic stories and 12 poems, but the font is particularly small, which might be an issue for some.

 The Wizard of Oz is illustrated by Italian artist Olimpia Zagnoli.
 Her modern style makes use of only black, white, gold and emerald green for the illustrations, and much is conveyed through the use of simple shapes and repeated patterns.

 Grimm’s Fairy Tales by the Brothers Grimm, illustrated by Yann Legendre